yashwanthnandam/co-debugger-ai/README.md

 ### 🐢 Performance Tips

 - Use faster models like `gpt-3.5-turbo`
-- Limit the number of breakpoints
+- Limit recursive analysis depth (in settings)
 - Focus debugging on specific files or functions
+- Filter variable categories in the UI for faster rendering

 ---